 - take your shellfish straight home and refrigerate

 There are limits to the amount of shellfish you are allowed to take.
 This is to ensure there is enough for everyone - today and for the future.
 Shellfish limits are managed by the Ministry for Primary Industries - Fisheries.

-For shellfish bag limits and size restrictions, contact the Ministry for Primary Industries - Fisheries:
+For shellfish bag limits and size restrictions, see the Ministry for Primary Industries - Fisheries website:

 As the Northland Regional Council, our role is to test water quality at a number of spots around Northland that are popular for collecting shellfish (kai moana).